 All donors need to be tested for infectious diseases before the cycle and then again at the end of the recommended four month quarantine.
 Tests include HIV, hepatitis B, hepatitis C, cytomegalovirus and human lymphotropic virus (a rare cause of cancer of the lymph nodes).

-Although quarantining embryos is not mandatory, we recommend it as best practice for medical reasons.
-We understand, however, that some patients are willing to accept the risk of infection and will waive the quarantine in order to proceed with an immediate fresh transfer.
+Although quarantining gametes is not mandatory, we recommend it as best practice for medical reasons.
+We understand, however, that some patients are willing to accept the risk of infection and will waive the quarantine in order to proceed immediately with treatment.